schneidermu/piNN-DFT/README.md

 # SCF Calculations for NN-parametrized PBE and XAlpha

-## Benchmark on diet GMTKN55 (50 reactions), enhancement factor for Argon dimer calculation
+## Benchmark on diet GMTKN55 (30 and 50 reactions), enhancement factor for Argon dimer calculation

 ### Reproducing the experiment: